top of page

 Ama is defined as food particles that have not been properly digested by the digestive fire (agni) in the gut.

-This ama, a cloudy, sticky substance, will then lodge in weak spots in the body (khavaigunya), creating havoc and disease.
+This Ama, a cloudy, sticky substance, will then lodge in weak spots in the body (khavaigunya), creating havoc and disease.

 We all have weak spots, which show up in different locations in the body for each of us.

-Examples of ama would be arthritis in the joints, plaque in the arteries, cholesterol in the blood and cells of your body, etc.
+Examples of Ama would be arthritis in the joints, plaque in the arteries, cholesterol in the blood and cells of your body, etc.

-The Learn Sanskrit Dictionary defines ama as undigested, raw, immature, unripe, or grain not yet free of chaff (I love this poetic description of ama which shows how Sanskrit words may have multiple meanings that are all related).
+The Learn Sanskrit Dictionary defines Ama as undigested, raw, immature, unripe, or grain not yet free of chaff (I love this poetic description of Ama which shows how Sanskrit words may have multiple meanings that are all related).

-We could also translate ama as toxins.
+We could also translate Ama as toxins.

 Ama can also come from external toxins that the body cannot digest.
-These will also lodge in the tissues of the body and create havoc and disease.

-Ama Symptoms in the Body
+What Is Ama in Ayurveda: Ama Symptoms in the Body

-Dr. Lad in his Textbook of Ayurveda tells us that some symptoms of ama in the body are:
+Dr. Lad in his Textbook of Ayurveda tells us that some symptoms of Ama in the body are:

 • fatigue